Pineapple Coconut Noodles

 - Juice of 1/2 to 1 lime, to taste

 - 6 to 8 scallions, sliced

 - 1/4 to 1/2 cup minced fresh cilantro, to taste

-- Peanut halves or crushed peanuts for garnish
+- Roasted peanut halves or crushed peanuts for garnish

 Cook the noodles in plenty of rapidly simmering water until al dente, then drain.

 Meanwhile, heat the oil in a stir-fry pan.
 Add the garlic and sauté over low heat until golden.
 Add the coconut milk and pineapple, then whisk in the curry paste.